Note: The information provided here applies to Ultimaker Breakaway. Similar quality cannot be guaranteed with third-party filaments.

 Ultimaker Breakaway adheres well to the heated glass plate.
 The adhesion method may, however, differ based on your accompanying build material.

 We suggest applying a thin layer of glue (included in the accessory box of your Ultimaker) to the glass plate for Ultimaker Breakaway.
-For dual-extrusion prints, the adhesion method should be based on the accompanying build material.
+For dual-extrusion prints, the adhesion method and glue should be based on the accompanying build material.

 When printing Breakaway as a single material, the recommended build plate adhesion type is a brim.
 A brim is made of extra lines printed around the perimeter of the first few layers of your model to ensure successful adhesion to the build plate.